-w) On December 18, 2007, the Company issued 4,857,159 units at a price \$1.40 per share for total gross proceeds of \$6,800,023.
-Investors also were issued one warrant for every five shares purchased.
-One warrant will entitle the holder to purchase an additional share of common stock at a purchase price of \$1.80 at any time over a period of three years from the date of the closing.
-The Company has recorded the warrants as liabilities at fair value as disclosed in Note 13.
+w) On December 18, 2007, the Company issued 4,857,159 units consisting of one share of the Company's common stock and one warrant for every five common shares purchased, in a private placement at a price of \$1.40 per unit for total gross proceeds of \$6,800,023.
+One warrant will entitle the holder to purchase an additional share of common stock at an exercise price of \$1.80 at any time over a period of three years from the date of the closing.
+The Company has recorded the warrants as liabilities at fair value.
 Private placement closing costs of \$139,675 were recorded as a reduction of the issuance proceeds.
 Private placements costs also consist of 107,144 warrants, valued at \$138,326, and were recorded as a financing expense.
-The Company extended anti-dilutive protection to the investors.
-The anti-dilution protection provision is structured in a way that is designed to protect a holder's position from being diluted and contains a price protection based on a mathematical calculation, and is recorded as a liability at fair value, as disclosed in Note 14.
+The Company extended anti-dilution protection to investors.
+The anti-dilution protection provision is structured to protect a holder's position from being diluted, contains a price protection based on a mathematical calculation, and is recorded as a liability at fair value.
 The Company revalues these liabilities each reporting period, with the unrealized (loss) gain recorded as other income (expense).